triv321/auto-dev-env/README.md

-# Project 1.3: Automated Development Environment Setup Script
+# Project: Automated Development Environment Setup Script

 > An idempotent Bash script to automate the provisioning of a standard development environment on a fresh Ubuntu/Debian-based system.